 Remains of missing Colorado mom Suzanne Morphew found in Moffat 3+ years after last seen

-The remains of missing Colorado mom Suzanne Morphew have been found more than 3 years after she was last seen.
-The Colorado Bureau of Investigation has positively identified the remains as that of Morphew.
+The remains of missing mom Suzanne Morphew have been found more than three years after she was last seen, according to the Colorado Bureau of Investigation, which says the remains were positively identified on Wednesday.

 Morphew was last seen on Mother's Day three years ago, May 10, 2020.
 Her disappearance made national headlines and the investigation was featured on the CBS News show "48 Hours."